 Duly fortified with a breakfast that would serve us as both lunch and dinner too, we returned to the church to explore.
 The sea-mist had settled around the tower, hazing everything with grey.
 The sign proudly proclaimed that the church had been founded, by St Sennen himself, in 520 A.D., though, as the church admits, ‘the identity of the saint himself is a bit vague.’

-The current building, however, bears no trace of that original church, except, perhaps in the wayside crosses within its churchyard…and even they are not supposed to be there.
+The current building bears no trace of the original church, except, perhaps in the wayside crosses within its churchyard… and even they are not supposed to be there.
 A Rector of the parish in 1878 thought, for some reason, that all the crosses should be collected and erected within the shadow of the church.
-Only two now remain there… it seems that he was ‘encouraged’ by the locals to put the rest back where they belonged.
+Only two now remain… it seems that he was ‘encouraged’ by the locals to put the rest back where they belonged.
 I approve of that; such stones were erected where they stand for a reason.

 The church is under the patronage of His Royal Highness, the Prince of Wales, who is also Duke of Cornwall.
 That title has its place in Arthurian legends which tell that Gorlois, Duke of Cornwall, was the husband of Igraine, the lady desired by Uther Pendragon.
 Gorlois, to protect his wife, rebelled against the king and was killed… and Uther took both Igraine and Gorlois’ castle of Tintagel, where their son Arthur was born.